Tamilvel05B/sql-data-warehouse-project/README.md

-# Welcome to the Data Warehouse & Analytics Project
+# 🚀 Data Warehouse & Analytics Project

-## 🚀 Welcome!

 Welcome to the **Data Warehouse & Analytics Project**!
 This repository showcases the end-to-end development of a modern data warehouse and analytics solution designed to transform raw data into meaningful business insights.